MrJanHorak/ledCubeWebInterface/README.md

 Overview — how to use

 - Grid editing: The main editor edits the current 8x8 layer (layers 0..7).
 Use the layer controls to pick a layer and click cells to toggle LED columns.
+- Grid editing: The main editor edits the current 8x8 layer.
+Layers are now presented as 1..8 (human-friendly).
+Use the layer controls to pick a layer and click cells to toggle LED columns.
+Note: "Layer 1" corresponds to the front face in the 3D preview; Layer 8 is the back.
 - Frames & Timeline: Add, duplicate, delete frames and build an animation using the timeline tiles.
 Click tiles to jump to a frame.
 - Playback: Use Play to preview your animation in the browser.
 Adjust the frame delay (ms).
 - Export: Export as a C array, copy/download a `.h` file, or generate a simple Arduino `.ino` sketch template.